Dostoyevsky Wannabe goes to Manchester

 In trying NOT to put on some kind of posh, spoon tapping on wine glass type of conventional literary event, we almost went too far the other way and started to enthusiastically plan a rave before realising we felt slightly too old for such things (only just - maybe next time!).

 Instead we chose to make it a relaxed summer afternoon type of affair, something collaborative and open to all.
-There'll be no readings because we don't want to make it all cliquey and literary-only (let's face it that's not our style) and that's also why we want to invite other Manchester-based independent traders/makers (music, clothes, fanzine people, etc) to have stalls at the event alongside a stall selling two new Dostoyevsky Wannabe books.
+No readings but we've invited other Manchester-based independent presses, art collectives, etc) to have stalls at the event alongside a stall selling two new Dostoyevsky Wannabe books.

 The whole Dostoyevsky Wannabe thing is something that is often fairly virtual and so this is an attempt to do something in real life.
 We hope that any writers involved with the Dostoyevsky Wannabe books on offer will come and say hello alongside anyone else interested in coming down for the afternoon, buying a coffee or a beer whilst browsing a few stalls and buying a few things.
 Oh and Dostoyevsky Wannabe book trailers will be playing on a loop in Plant's small cinema space if we can figure out how to do it so you can just come and stare at those in a strange and mesmerised trance if you feel like it.

-The event will feature the low-key launch of two Manchester-related books by Dostoyevsky Wannabe (i.e they'll be on sale - no spoons tapping on wine glasses allowed remember).
+The event will feature the low-key soft-launches of two Manchester-related books by Dostoyevsky Wannabe (i.e they'll be on sale - no spoons tapping on wine glasses allowed remember).
 The first of these is Dostoyevsky Wannabe Cities: Manchester, a small anthology of work by current Manchester writers guest-edited by Thom Cuell of Dodo Ink and minor literature[s].
-Thom will also provide a short-introduction to the anthology that talks about how Manchester has been depicted in recent literature.

 The second is The Acts, an experimental text co-authored by Manchester-based writers Steven Hanson and Richard Barrett (check our site soon for more info on that one).

-Alongside our own stall, there'll be a stall run by London-Manchester publisher Dodo Ink and Manchester-based arts collective Generic Greeting will be there too selling zines (illustration and some poetry), alongside t-shirts and maybe some cassettes as well as books and magazines from if p then q, Knives, Forks and Spoons, zimZalla.
+Alongside our own stall, there'll be a stall run by London-Manchester publisher Dodo Ink and Manchester-based arts collective Generic Greeting will be there too selling zines (illustration and some poetry), alongside t-shirts and maybe some cassettes as well as books from if p then q, Knives, Forks and Spoons, zimZalla.

 Oh and the Pilcrow pub is available 12 seconds away should anyone feel like staying out after 6pm (woah!).

-The date is fixed, the venue is ace, the various DW books that will be on sale are in the process of being put together and we're just starting to look around now to ask Manchester-based independent traders in vinyl, clothes, fanzines, art, etc to be involved.
+The date is fixed, the venue is ace, the various DW books that will be on sale are in the process of being put together and there are stalls aplenty from the other presses and organisations.

 Plant is an open-design studio on the outskirts of the Northern Quarter in Shudehill (far enough away to prevent stag parties and hen nights from being able to easily find it).